 Working with Patrik so far has really been a great experience.
 I'm in charge of the pattern making which is essentially the architectural blueprints for the factory.
 So far I've worked on the past two collections, along with the help of my co-workers, and we've been able to make really strong samples.

-Maren: What are some of your favourite pieces from your own wardrobe?
+Arche: What are some of your favorite pieces from your own wardrobe?

 Dash: Black crinkle wool Lazy Pant that will be available exclusively at Pilgrim Japan this winter.

 Dash: Just launched a full collection of SS18 for the first time- it’s very small but we are proud of it!
 Our next step will be to produce something even better for FW18 and develop new bodies.
 Every day we learn so much from our experiences and mistakes, so our goal is to work hard and create something that we are proud of.

 Photography — Viktor Jelinek

 Interview — Nickie Shobeiry and Nora Jelinek